sabomichal/liquibase-mssql/README.md

 This fork adds following functionality:
 - it is Liquibase 3.x ready
 - supports stored procedures drop
-- wraps all calls to *loadData* with "set identity insert on" and "set identity insert off"
+- wraps flagged calls to *loadData* with "set identity insert on" and "set identity insert off" - see sample
 - wraps flagged calls to *insert* with "set identity insert on" and "set identity insert off" - see sample

 Usage